Home

 What is a Mortgage Broker?

-At the time this page was written, in countries such as Canada, United States of America, Australia, New Zealand and Spain, the majority of mortgage transactions are handled by a mortgage broker.
+At the time this page was written, in countries such as Canada, United States of America, Australia, New Zealand and Spain, the majority of house loan transactions are handled by a mortgage broker.

-I hope for those that aren't all that familiar with the role of a mortgage broker, that this page on "what is a mortgage broker" has been helpful to you.
+I hope for those that aren't all that familiar with their role, that this page on "what is a mortgage broker" has been helpful to you.

 For More Information about Mortgages